Sacro Catino: Between history and legend

-Archbishop William of Tire wrote in the second half of the 12th century that the crusaders found the emerald plate in a temple built by Herod the Great and bought it at a high price.
+Archbishop William of Tyre wrote in the second half of the 12th century that the crusaders found the emerald plate in a temple built by Herod the Great and bought it at a high price.
 They resold it at a high price anyway.

-At the beginning of the fourteenth century, Cardinal Luca Fieschi obtained the Catino as a pledge of the loan of 9500 lire made by him to the Compagna Comunis who in 1327 redeemed the Catino and established that in the future it could no longer be committed or taken out of the sacristy of the cathedral.
+At the beginning of the fourteenth century, Cardinal Luca Fieschi obtained the Catino as a pledge of the loan of 9,500 lire made by him to the Compagna Comunis who in 1327 redeemed the Catino and established that in the future it could no longer be committed or taken out of the sacristy of the cathedral.